cwi-nl/sen-symposium/Call for Contributions/index.md

 ### Important Dates

-Submission of talk proposals: December 13
+Submission of talk proposals: January 8

-Notification: January 3, 2020 (or earlier)
+Notification: January 20, 2020 (or earlier)

 We look forward to seeing you at the SEN symposium!